Refugee-Pal/Refugee-Pal/logbook.md

 ### Figuring out how to Filter Displayed Information from Database in Digital Resource Hub Pages

-The other issue was how I would filter the subcategories and resourceproviders being displayed in the page.
+Ali: The other issue was how I would filter the subcategories and resourceproviders being displayed in the page.
 All the subcategories of every category are in one document, and when making a backend query i only wanted to display data which was specific to its category.
 I got some help from Antony to set up a dedicated sub-page which would pass the category and subcategory into the page which displayed subcategories and resource providers.
 By the end of today, however, I had finally completed the digital resource hub.

 ### Antony Finished App Mockup Wireframe